jwlehner/applications/2015-12-15--RCAC/project_description.md

 usage of the area, before and after its main occupation.
 Why after different extensive surveys was this necropolis still undiscovered and what does that mean for the general assessment of the region?
-In 2015, the *Project Panormos* team started an intensive pedestrian survey <!-- around the necropolis with the aim of increasing ‘horizontal’ and ‘diachronic’ knowledge of this part of the Milesian peninsula.
-This work--> that will continue during the summer 2016.
+In 2015, the *Project Panormos* team started an intensive pedestrian survey that will continue during the summer 2016.

 The survey teams systematically walking the landscape, which was divided into survey tracts (50 x 50 m), using a coverage of 20 % : five walkers, each